italia-opensource/awesome-italia-innovative-companies/CONTRIBUTING.md

-# Contributing to Awesome Italia Startups
+# Contributing to Awesome Italia Innovative Companies

 ## Code of Conduct

-Please read [the full text](https://github.com/italia-opensource/awesome-italia-startups/blob/main/CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.
+Please read [the full text](https://github.com/italia-opensource/awesome-italia-innovative-companies/blob/main/CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

 ### Join our Community